BEWARE: NZ Importers Targeted by Email Hacking Scam – 5 Ways to Control It

 Have you ever received a scam email?

 If you’ve been the victim of an online scam, there’s now a website where you can report it.
-The orb has been developed by NetSafe to simplify the process of reporting online crime for New Zealanders.
+The NetSafe has been developed to simplify the process of reporting online crime for New Zealanders.
 Your report will then be passed on to the organisation that is best able to investigate the incident or offer you advice.

 Concerned about being scammed?
 An experienced freight forwarder can help protect your business from common import/export scams.
-Use the enquiry form on our website.
+Use the CONTACT US form to get a fast reply.

 P.S.
 Do you know of other people that will find this article useful?
 Great, please share it on social media.
 Thank you!